 Did you know that germs such a norovirus which cause stomach flu can survive on carpet fibers for at least a month?
 Not only that, but carpets also collect dust mites, food, dead skin, pet dander, and pollen.
 There are as many as 200,000 bacterias per square inch!
 Just like carpets, beds, pillows, and mattresses can attract bacteria and cause skin irritation, fungal infections, and allergies.

-Similarly, there are hidden germs in objects frequently touched by human hands daily, such as TV remote controls, video game controllers, mobile phones, keyboards, and headphones.
+Similarly, there are hidden germs in objects frequently touched by human hands daily.
+So, TV remote controls, video game controllers, mobile phones, keyboards, and headphones tend to be some of the germiest places, too.

 5. Pet Bowls and Toys